When Do I Need to Register for VAT? UK Threshold 2026/27

 What Happens If I Register for VAT Late?

 Late registration is costly.
 You must still pay HMRC the VAT you should have charged from your effective date, even if you never collected it from customers, which means it comes straight out of your margin.
-HMRC may also charge a failure-to-notify penalty, scaled by how much you owe and how late you are.
+HMRC may also charge a failure-to-notify penalty, calculated as a percentage of the VAT you should have paid (the potential lost revenue).
+For a non-deliberate failure it ranges from 0% to 30% depending on whether you come forward voluntarily and how late you are, per HMRC's failure-to-notify rules (CC/FS11).

 The fix is straightforward: run the rolling 12-month check at the end of every month.
 If you are within striking distance of £90,000, talk to an accountant early, see our FAQ for more on timing and record-keeping.